Jobs

 Working for our organisation

-South Tees Hospitals NHS Foundation Trust offers leadership and improvement training to all new staff to the Trust; this training programme has been designed to support our leaders in developing their understanding of leadership and management skills.
-You will be expected to attend the leadership development programme, and the Quality Improvement Programme that the Trust delivers.
-This programme aims to:
+South Tees Hospitals NHS Foundation Trust offers leadership and improvement training to all new staff.
+This training programme has been designed to support our leaders in developing their understanding of leadership and management skills.
+You will be expected to attend the following training sessions:

-After you complete this four and a half days of training you will be able to explore further leadership and improvement training opportunities,
+After you complete these six and a half days of training you will be able to explore further leadership and improvement training opportunities.
+We also offer a range of additional in-house and externally provided courses and bitesize programmes through our Leadership and Improvement Team.

 Detailed job description and main responsibilities